 • Communal houses: Cam Pho; Minh Huong; Quan Cong Temple;

 Exploring the old town by cyclo is just unique.
-Unlike Hanoi, cyclos in Hoi An don’t have to mingle with motorbikes so it can be much more easier to breath and quiet.
+Unlike Hanoi, cyclos in Hoi An don’t have to mingle with motorbikes so it can be much easier to breathe and quiet.
 Under Cultural Pedicab Labor Union, 102 riders of pedicabs are positioned at 5 pick-up places and work in shifts.
-So passengers can believe that no fighting over customer or any disturbance of this kind would occur.
-You are expected to pay about 50,000VND for one-hour trip.
+So passengers can believe that no fighting over a customer or any disturbance of this kind would occur.
+You are expected to pay about 50,000VND for a one-hour trip.